 During the reporting period, the roles of the Chairman and Chief Executive Officer were exercised by the same individual.
-The Board believed that David Hutchison was appropriate qualified to be charged with the role and responsibility of Executive Chairman given his previous experience in senior management and leadership positions.
+The Board believed that David Hutchison was appropriately qualified to be charged with the role and responsibility of Executive Chairman given his previous experience in senior management and leadership positions.

 New Directors undergo an induction process in which they will be given a full briefing on the Company.
-Where possible, this will include meetings with Directors, key executives, tours of the premises, a Board manual and presentations from Management.
+Where possible, this will include meetings with Directors, key executives, tours across the Company's operations, a Board manual and presentations from key management.